 Everist puts a new take on sustainable aluminum shampoo bottles with their concentrated metal tubes of zero waste conditioner and shampoo.

-Bear in mind, the plastic bottle isn’t all that matters.
 To learn more about our criteria for choosing sustainable shampoo brands, rinse through to the end of the brand list.

-1. ETHIQUE
+1. Ethique

-Image by Ethique
+Image by Sustainable Jungle

-About Ethique’s Plastic Free Shampoo Bars and Conditioners
+Ethique’s Plastic-Free Shampoo Bars and Conditioners

-Ethique makes some of the best zero waste shampoo and conditioner bars around.
+(Shampoo) bar none, Ethique makes some of the best zero waste shampoo and conditioner bars around.

 We LOVE bars because they can be securely wrapped in recyclable paper or not wrapped at all.
 If you travel a lot, say goodbye to TSA liquid restrictions, because bars are a breeze at the airport.

 They’re also more concentrated than regular products.
-Their Conditioning Wonderbar, for instance, is the equivalent of five bottles of conditioner.
+Their conditioning Wonderbar, for instance, is the equivalent of five bottles of conditioner.

 About Ethique

-Ethique originates from New Zealand, but thankfully, their plastic free shampoos are available to you wherever you are in the world.
+Ethique originates from New Zealand, but thankfully, their plastic-free shampoos are available to you wherever you are in the world.

-As is the rest of their plastic free range, from organic face moisturizers to cruelty free deodorants.
+As is the rest of their plastic-free range, from organic face moisturizers to cruelty free deodorants.

-They’re not only certified cruelty free and vegan, but also palm oil-free and packaged in biodegradable wraps or tubes.
+They’re not only certified cruelty-free and vegan, but also palm oil-free and packaged in biodegradable wraps or tubes.

-Also available on Amazon, Holland & Barrett (UK) and Nourished Life (AU)
+Also available on Amazon, Holland & Barrett (UK), and Nourished Life (AU)

-2. EVERIST
+2. Everist

 Image by Everist

-About Everist’s Zero Waste Liquid Shampoo
+Everist’s Zero Waste Liquid Shampoo

 There’s enough of that in the shower, so Everist decided to say heck no to H2O with their waterless formulas.